It’s a material which has become synonymous with Aberdeen and is embedded in the history of the place.

 Mr Gilmore was one of life’s great pioneering figures and he accompanied his wife, his son and no less than eight daughters on the gruelling seven-week voyage, which usually tested the patience and stamina of even the most seaworthy traveller.

-The initial contract was for a period of three years with the possibility of further work beyond that time and the peripatetic Scots joined forces in a place, colloquially known as Granite Town, alongside many Australian and Italian stone masons.
+The initial contract was for a period of three years with the possibility of further work beyond that time and the peripatetic Scots joined forces in a place, which was colloquially known as Granite Town, alongside many Australian and Italian stone masons.

 “The Granite Men” is published by The History Press.